mark-wiemer-org/ahkpp/README.md

 ![runConfig](image/runConfig.jpg)

 ## Output Message
-If you run as debug mode, you can output message like below.
+If you use this this extension to run script, you can using OutputDebug command instead MsgBox.
 ![output](image/output.jpg)

 ## MethodSymbol